techbygiusi/Labby/README.md

 Config → Export Config
 ```

-This exports a JSON file containing resources, locations, racks, custom themes and the active theme.
+This exports a JSON file containing resources, locations, racks, agent status values, custom themes and the active theme.

+API keys are not included in app-level exports.

 ---